GIFs are everywhere, and people love them.

 GIFs also support transparency in images, which is not the case with JPEGs.
 Although GIFs use lossless compression, they can only store only 256 colors, compared to JPEGs that support millions of colors.
 This is why JPEGs are commonly used for storing digital photos, and GIFs are used for logo design/marketing.

 GIFs, unlike other file formats, require a particular way of decoding, but most web browsers (Chrome, Safari, Firefox, Internet Explorer, etc.) come with GIFs support.
 So all you need to do is double-click on the file, and your web browser will be open and loop the image file infinitely.

 For photo editing software like Adobe Photoshop, it will open the GIF file but not in a way for you to see it.
 It’ll instead display the frames embedded in the file, which is great for editing purposes.

 You can use Microsoft Windows Photos on Windows PC and Apple Preview on macOS computers to open GIF files.
 Android devices can use Google Drive to open GIFs, and other mobile devices can use their respective photo viewer app to open GIF files.

 How to make a GIF?

 Now that you know what a GIF file is and how to open it, you may want to create your own animated GIF.
-Luckily, there are tons of available software that allow you to create a GIF such as Imgur, Gifycat, or GIPHY’s video-to-GIF tools.
+Luckily, there are tons of available gif maker apps that allow you to create a GIF such as Imgur, Gifycat, or GIPHY’s video-to-GIF tools.
 For this guide, we’ll use GIPHY.

 Creating a GIF is much easier than you think.
 If you have ever seen a GIF online, chances are it was created or downloaded from GIPHY.com, which is the world’s largest library of animated.
 It allows us to create GIFs from video files, YouTube links, existing GIFs, and photos.